 Parking/Shuttle Budget for Disneyland

-Disneyland’s parking is a bit steep at $25 (although it also includes a shuttle from the garage to the park)
+Disneyland’s parking is a bit steep at $30 (although it also includes a shuttle from the garage to the park).
+FYI, many hotels also charge for their nightly parking (but some also have free parking if you book with Get Away Today).

 You can also stay close enough to walk (but check it on a map — many hotels SAY they are walkable, but really aren’t).
 I recommend staying in this area if you plan to walk: